 |

-Differentiate with Article-A-Day
+Differentiate with our trademark resource – Article-A-Day

 Boost and challenge articles are texts that are topically relevant to the overall Article-A-Day set but at varying text complexity.
 Research has shown that readers can become frustrated and discouraged when reading below grade-level texts because they feel "babyish."
 Instead, boost articles are grade-appropriate in topic while written at a lower level, allowing students to fully participate in background-knowledge building with their peers.
 Challenge articles provide higher complexity for students who are reading above grade level and/or are motivated by their interest in the topic.
 Teachers can assign boost and/or challenge articles as part of an Article-A-Day topical set to the whole class, groups of students, or individual students.